 Dermatological conditions such as psoriasis, eczema and rosacea often require prescription-strength creams and gels.
 These medications can be costly and are sometimes not completely covered by insurance.
 No matter how much they cost, your HSA funds can help.

 Note that this only works for prescriptions.
-Over-the-counter medicines aren't considered qualified expenses unless your dermatologist writes out a prescription for them.
-If you believe a drugstore lotion helps your dermatitis and you want to pay for it with your HSA, tell your doctor and they might be willing to write a prescription for it.
+If you believe a drugstore lotion helps your dermatitis and you want to pay for it with your HSA, there's a good chance these products will be covered by your benefit!

 If you visit a dermatologist because of acne problems, the appointment is HSA-eligible.
 Any prescriptions you get to help your acne are also covered.
 This may be confusing to patients who view acne as a "cosmetic issue," such as wrinkles or dark spots, which aren't covered by your HSA.
 But acne is considered a medical condition.